futureversecom/ubf-unreal-plugin/README.md

 ## Installation

+Requires unreal engine 5.3 and above c++ project.

+1. Download latest release
+2. Find or create the 'Plugins' folder in your unreal engine project
-Download latest release and extract the zip into your unreal project's plugin folder.
+3. Extract the zip into the plugins folder.
+4. Compile or Build your unreal engine project.
+5. Open your project and enable the 'UBF' plugin in the plugins tab of the unreal editor.

 ## Overview